Darksonn/linux/README.md

 ### Prerequisites

 1.  **Submodule Setup:** Ensure the `linux` submodule is initialized and updated.
-2.  **Fixes Branch:** You must have a local branch named `ci/base-fixes` in the `linux` submodule.
-This branch should contain any temporary fixes or backports required for the CI to pass (e.g., build fixes for older kernels, infrastructure tweaks).
-    *   The script will merge this branch into every commit you test.
+2.  **Fixes Branch (Optional):** If you have a local branch named `ci/base-fixes` in the `linux` submodule, the script will automatically merge it into every commit you test.
+    *   This is useful for applying temporary fixes or backports required for the CI to pass.
+    *   You can specify a different branch name using the `-f` flag.

 ### Running Tests